Wednesday, July 28, 2010

 "The book is a charming memoir – the writing is fluent, relaxed and often amusing.
 She knows her Jefferies thoroughly and her quotes and allusions are always apposite.
 As an American she takes a wry, oblique but deeply affectionate look at English rural society just before the outbreak of the First World War and dispenses much valuable information about the people and places she meets."

-The book can be purchased at the Richard Jefferies Museum for £12 or ordered online at the Richard Jefferies Society web-site (postage & packing £1.50).
+The book can be purchased online at the Richard Jefferies Society website (postage & packing £1.50).